softwareengineer99/paypal-here-sdk/platform/win/README.md

 When both options are provided, the SDK would pick Refresh Token over Refresh URL

-### 3. Display list of Discovered Devices
+### 3. Paired Devices
 Your App should start listening for connected devices by subscribing to the `DeviceDiscovered` event.
 These events could be fired anytime after the SDK is initialized

 ```
 RetailSDK.DeviceDiscovered += (sender, device) =>
 {
-    // Keep track of discovered devices
+    // A compatible credit card reader was discovered
     Devices.Add(device);
 };
 ```